Teewa56/SRMS/README.md

 A comprehensive web-based result management system for educational institutions, built with the MERN stack (MongoDB, Express, React, Node.js).

+### NOTE:
+Check the frontend/src/api/adminApi, lecturerApi, studentApi and follow the instruction in the comment

 ## 🚀 Features

 ### For Students